aus-plant-phenomics-network/amiga-fastapi/README.md

 This prototype application is designed to run on the Amiga Brain, following farm_ng's best practices, and connect to (one in the first instance, but later two) SICK LMS 4000 LiDAR scanners to measure crops.

 Per the instructions on [brain apps manifest](https://amiga.farm-ng.com/docs/brain/brain-apps-manifest), an application for the Brain can be packaged as multiple services and apps.
 The design for this application includes both the `lidar-service` and the `lidar-app` which are defined in the `manifest.json` file.
+This file details the run commands, include arguments.

 ### lidar-service
 The LiDAR service is based heavily on the [example code available with the SICK API](https://github.com/SICKAG/sick_scan_xd/blob/develop/examples/python/minimum_sick_scan_api_client.py), merged into the [example service available](https://amiga.farm-ng.com/docs/examples/service_counter/) from farm-ng.
+The code is in `lidar_service.py`.

 The general approach was to implement the `EventServiceGrpc` class, and use the protocol buffer message defined `lidar.proto` and "publish" the encoded LiDAR message and have the app "subscribe" to the service.